yuyehara/GEOG489/GEOG489_2017spring_syllabus.md

 Optional reference books (use them if you want to learn more than covered in the class):

-*Kanevski, M.F., and M. Maignan.
+* *Kanevski, M.F., and M. Maignan.
 2004.
 Analysis and Modelling of Spatial Environmental Data.
 EPFL Press, Distributed by Marcel Dekker, Inc. ISBN: 0824759818. (focus on Geostatistics)*

-*Michael N. DeMers.
+* *Michael N. DeMers.
 2002.
 GIS Modeling in Raster.
 John Wiley and Sons, Inc. ISBN: 978-0-471-31965-8. (spatial modeling with raster data)*

+* *Michael N. DeMers, 2009 Fundamentals of Geographic Information Systems 4th Edition, John Wiley and Sons, Inc. ISBN: 978-0-470-12906-7 (required textbook)*

 ##Grading:
 ####Break-down